rhyza/screen-patron/README.md

 npm run dev
 ```

-This starts your app in development mode, rebuilding assets on file changes.
+This starts the app in development mode, rebuilding assets on file changes.

 ## Deployment

-First, build your app for production:
+First, build the app for production:

 ```sh
 npm run build